aardappel/lobster/docs/source/language_reference.md

 ### Assignment and Definition

-The assignment operators simply copies the value on the left hand side into the variable or vector index on the left hand side:
+The assignment operators simply copies the value on the right hand side into the variable or vector index on the left hand side:

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~